Now leaving ThriventFunds.com

 Consider short duration bond funds

-For investors with a longer-term outlook – particularly if you’re willing to take on some credit risk – we believe there may be some appropriate options.
-For example, the Thrivent Limited Maturity Bond Fund (THLIX) has a very short duration (low interest-rate risk) and has recently offered a yield of 2.67%.
+For example, the Thrivent Limited Maturity Bond Fund (THLIX) has a very short duration (low interest-rate risk) and has recently offered a yield of 4.96%.
 The portfolio enhances yield with a diversified portfolio including securitized debt, such as government-guaranteed residential mortgage-backed securities and high-quality structured securities with underlying assets such as corporate and student loans.
 It also invests in short-term, investment-grade corporate bonds.

 Seeking higher yields

 Another approach to balancing interest-rate and credit risk can be seen in Thrivent Income Fund (LBIIX), which invests primarily in investment-grade corporate bonds.
 The Fund gets a yield boost by investing in high-yield bonds and other asset classes opportunistically, such as floating-rate leveraged loans and emerging-markets debt.
 The Fund has less credit risk than Thrivent Opportunity Income Plus Fund but has more than double the duration (seven years).
-Its recent yield was 4.04%.
-(See current yield)
+Its recent yield was 5.29% (see current yield).

 Moving along the credit risk spectrum

 Further out in the credit risk spectrum would be a high yield-bond fund.
 Thrivent High Yield Fund (LBHIX) invests predominantly in high-yield corporate bonds.
-For that higher credit risk, it has traditionally paid a higher yield than Thrivent Income Fund (it was recently yielding 5.74%.
-(See current yield) We prefer the middle area of the high yield market—B rated bonds—over higher risk CCC bonds (as rated by Standard & Poor’s), because we think the risk tradeoff is better.
+For that higher credit risk, it has traditionally paid a higher yield than Thrivent Income Fund (it was recently yielding 7.42%; see current yield).
+We prefer the middle area of the high yield market—B rated bonds—over higher risk CCC bonds (using the lower of the bond ratings assigned by Moody’s Investor Services, Inc., or Standard & Poor’s® Financial Services, LLC), because we think the risk tradeoff is better.

 Alternative income strategies can also enhance yield by carefully choosing credit risk opportunities.
 Thrivent Multidimensional Income Fund (TMLDX) invests in a broadly diversified set of higher yielding debt, including preferred securities.
-“Preferreds” combine features of debt and equity, in that they pay fixed dividends, but can have a higher potential to appreciate in price.
+“Preferreds” combine features of debt and equity, in that they pay fixed dividends, but can have a higher potential to appreciate in price and do not have a stated maturity date.
 The Fund also invests in closed-end funds and convertible bonds (bonds convertible into equity), both of which carry higher equity-like risk and offer higher potential returns than traditional bonds.
-The Fund has a relatively short duration of more than four years and was recently paying a yield of 4.48% (30-day SEC yield pre-waiver was 4.06%.ii).
-(See current rate)
+The Fund has a relatively short duration of more than four years and was recently paying a yield of 5.19% (30-day SEC yield pre-waiver was 4.87%.ii).
+(See current rate.)

 Don't forget munis